gofractally/psibase/doc/psidk/src/specifications/data-formats/package.md

 ## data/&lt;service&gt;/*

-Files that will be uploaded to the service's subdomain using the `storeSys` action on the `sites` service.
+Files that will be uploaded to the service's namespace within the the `sites` app, accessible from the service's subdomain.

 ## script/postinstall.json